You need to let us know that you wish to appeal a fine in writing, and before the payment due date.

 You must ask for a review of your fine in writing.
 You can write us a letter, send us an email or fill out our form.

 Request an infringement review

 Note: requests for reviews are not accepted via social media.

 You must include your current address and the grounds for review.

-When we receive your application for an infringement review we have 90 days to review your information, the information of the parking officer and relevant rules and legislation.
+Once we receive your application for an infringement review, we have 90 days to review your information, the information of the parking officer and relevant rules and legislation.
 We will post you a letter advising you of our decision.

-If you do not agree with Council’s decision you may elect to have the matter heard in Court or you may apply to Director, of Fines Victoria to apply for a Work and Development Permit.
+If you do not agree with our decision, you may elect to have the matter heard in Court or apply for a Work and Development Permit (WDP) from Fines Victoria.